jhellingman/tei2html/Wiki/PageBreaks.md

 However, there are several problems with this.

 1. This reference refers to some `<pb id="pb123" n="123"/>` somewhere in text.
-Now, of course, the reference is almost never to the page-break itself, but always to some content that appears on that page (a picture, a paragraph or phrase), but actually identifying and linking to the content referred to can be a time-consuming task, so is often postponed (think, for example, about an index).
+Now, of course, the reference is almost never to the page-break itself, but always to some content that appears on that page (a picture, a paragraph or phrase), but actually identifying and linking to the content referred to can be a time-consuming task, so is often postponed (think, for example, about a pre-existing index).
 So we often have texts that just link like this.
 2. The reference contains more than just the page number.
 This makes it harder to replace the page number with the actual page number in paged output, if such is generated.
 3. The reference does not make clear that it is indeed to a page number (which could hint the rendering process to replace it when rendering on paged media.